mfaani/mfaani/content/posts/interviewing/how-understanding-state-machines-helps-with-building-trees-and-graphs.md

         - ...
         - arrived at grid (3,3)
     - Our terminating state is:
-        - arrived at (3,3).
-Because we can't move down or right anymore.
+        - arrived at (4,0)...(4,3) or (0,4)...(3,4).
+Because anything passed the the 3rd item in the grid — eiterh vertically or horizontally is a terminating state or out of bounds...
     - State transitions that we don't need to re-calculate over and over are:
         - storing the number of ways to reach to (3,3) from (3,2)
         - storing the number of ways to reach to (3,3) from (2,3)